 - Add the chilled butter, use a food processor, or even better, use the tip of your fingers and rub the butter with the dry ingredients until you get a wet sand-like texture.

 - Whisk the egg with the milk and vanilla, take three tablespoons from this mixture and keep aside to brush the scones later.
 Gradually add the milk and egg mixture to the flour and butter and mix gently.
 Depending on the flour you are using, you might not need to use the whole liquid.

 - After working the dough for a few seconds, pour the dough over your working counter.

 - Dust the working surface and the dough and form a one-inch high disc.

-- Dust the cookie cutter and cut through the dough and place the scones on a lined baking sheet.
+- Dust the cookie cutter cut through the dough and place the scones on a lined baking sheet.

 - If your kitchen is hot or the dough is not cold to the touch, then place the scones in the fridge for 10 to 15 minutes before baking.
-You can cover the scones with a plastic wrap and refrigerate them overnight and bake them in the morning.
+You can cover the scones with plastic wrap refrigerate them overnight and bake them in the morning.

 - Brush the scones with the milk and egg mixture.

 - Bake the scones in a very hot oven 200C/425F for 15 to 17 minutes.